The Castle School Curriculum

 In Years 10/11, most students work towards GCSEs in English Language and English Literature.
 A small number of students currently study a single combined English GCSE instead.
 In Years 10/11, some students also follow a Study Plus course in place of an additional GCSE, which provides additional numeracy (and literacy) support alongside their English GCSE lessons

 In the Sixth Form, students can choose to study A-levels in English Literature or English Language.
 There are also 2 Level 2 English classes, teaching GCSE and Functional Skills, which are compulsory for all students who have not yet obtained at least a C at GCSE.
-These classes contain students from A-level and Advanced Bridging programmes.

 All students study Science (including all 3 areas of Biology, Chemistry and Physics) until at least the end of Year 11.